-ESCOP subcommittees may also be established by the Chair of ESCOP.
+ESCOP subcommittees may also be established by the ESCOP Chair.
 Subcommittees are established for an indefinite period of time to guide the administrative and operational functions of ESCOP.

 All subcommittee officers shall serve a one (1) year term, with two exceptions.
-All subcommittee chairs and chair-elects may be elected to serve a second, one (1) year term, except for the Resolutions Subcommittee, as noted below.
-The chairs of all ESCOP Committees are to be selected on the basis of their ability and willingness to serve, without regard to rotation by region or by seniority of service on the subcommittee.
+All subcommittee Chairs and Chair-Elects may be elected to serve a second, one (1) year term.
+The Chairs of all ESCOP Subcommittees are to be selected based on their ability and willingness to serve, without regard to rotation by region or by seniority of service on the subcommittee.

-The Resolutions Subcommittee.
-The Resolutions Subcommittee prepares and introduces proposed resolutions to ESCOP.
-This committee is comprised of a chair and three additional ESCOP members, appointed for one-year terms by the chair of ESCOP.

 ESCOP Committee Reports